The writer thinks about intention, chronological order and connection to a story.

 Kim: I’ve definitely struggled to let go of the fear of being wrong.
 Now that I’m trying to get my first novel published, I’m second-guessing other in-process projects: “Is this character too similar to the other one?
 Is the tone too familiar?
 Should I use first person again?”
 I assume there is a system of rules to follow, when really there is not.
 When working on a novel, I feel like I have to write scenes in chronological order, even if a scene later on in the story is begging me to write it.
 It really is a challenge for me to think of writing as I did when I was younger—just fun.
 When I am able to see it that way, without rules and “rights and wrongs,” I write better.

-The Writer’s Journey: How do you connect with your work, your voice best?
+Meredith: How do you connect with your work and your voice best?
 What works?

 Kim: Lately, I start writing by hand, with mechanical pencil, on blank pages of computer paper.
 I have no idea why.
 I’ve always liked to start by hand, but the pencil on blank paper is new.
 As hokey as it sounds, I feel more connected to the story when I write long-hand.
 It’s not always practical though, as my wrist gets very sore.
 I go to the computer once I feel like I’m in a groove with the characters and the plot.
 If I get stuck, I come back to long-hand.
 After I have everything typed up, I print it out and go to town with more long-hand edits—sometimes, pages and pages of them.